 Inspect your lighting on a regular basis, replacing lamps and repairing damage as needed.
 While you’re at it, dust lamps and clean lens surfaces to enhance lighting performance.
 Luminaires that have transformers, control gear, or accessories like glare baffles or color filters should be thoroughly checked as well.

-And if you have automatic timers for your lights, adjust the timing to line up with changing daylight hours.
+If you have automatic timers for your lights, adjust the timing to line up with changing daylight hours.

 Whenever inclement weather hits, power outages are inevitable.
 In the event of an outage, it’s vital that your tenants are able to continue with their day-to-day business.